 Our unique Professional Development Seminar course is a required, year-long, non-credit series of presentations and panel discussions designed to prepare you for success as a medical physicist.
 It introduces you to the subspecialties of medical physics: radiation oncology, diagnostic imaging, nuclear medicine, and medical health physics.
 Our scholars and practitioners of medical physics discuss possible career paths, new treatments and devices, and other topics from the front lines of the medical physics world.
 It introduces you to ideas and possibilities beyond the scope of your classes and creates the possibility for networking and finding your ideal career direction.

 The Professional Development Seminar also prepares all our students for success in the medical physics residency application and match process.
 Students learn from faculty and medical physics residents how to assemble an impressive application for residency including an effective resume / CV, selection of references, and compelling personal statement.
 We provide tips to master the residency interview process and connect students with program alumni who provide further insight during the interview process.
-Career Mentors, faculty and staff physicists from the Department of Radiation Oncology, meet with students to provide feedback on their residency applications, conduct a practice interview, and offer career advice.

 The course also helps you to develop the professional skills and competencies you need as a medical physicist.
 You learn best practices to work productively on teams; communicate effectively with doctors, patients, and administrators; write scientific abstracts; give oral presentations; and hone leadership skills.
 We provide advice on how to strategically approach the American Board of Radiology Part I Exam.
 Our series also features networking events with program alumni, faculty, and staff to further your involvement with our medical physics community.